 Steps to balance your hormones while also supporting your adrenals:

 - Don’t guess, test!
-Test your hormones, test for food sensitivities or do an elimination diet, check for GI pathogens and Leaky Gut.
+Test your hormones, test for food sensitivities, or do an elimination diet, check for GI pathogens and Leaky Gut.

-- Diet: Remove food sensitivities, sugar and processed foods.
+- Diet: Remove food sensitivities, sugar, and processed foods.
 Eat organic if you can or use EWG’s Dirty Dozen, Clean Fifteen list.
-Focus on real, whole foods and stay hydrated.
+Focus on real, whole foods, and stay hydrated.

 - Exercise: Exercise is a vital part of a healthy life.
 Depending on your test results, you may need to cut back from a more vigorous exercise routine or, you may need to step it up a bit.
-The general idea is to get moving everyday.
-This could be cranking up the music and having a dance party (yes, all on your own is okay and fun), walking during your lunch break or heading to the local yoga studio for a Yin yoga class, my personal favorite!
+The general idea is to get moving every day.
+This could be cranking up the music and having a dance party (yes, all on your own is okay and fun), walking during your lunch break, or heading to the local yoga studio for a Yin yoga class, my personal favorite!
 Make a list of creative ways you can move each day and then do it.

-- Supplements: After testing we will find out what supplements are needed to fill your nutritional voids.
+- Supplements: After testing, we will find out what supplements are needed to fill your nutritional voids.
 You may be low in Vitamin D or magnesium.
 You might need a probiotic or aloe vera to repair the gut or an adaptogenic herb to promote hormone balance.
 As with all aspects of health, there is no one size fits all approach to supplementation.
-With careful analysis of your labs and intake forms we’ll be able to come up with a plan specific to your needs.
+With careful analysis of your labs and intake forms, we’ll be able to come up with a plan specific to your needs.

+Interested in Health Coaching or FDN?
 Functional Diagnostic Nutrition® and the DRESS for Health Success® Program are proven methods that have helped thousands of people!
-To learn more, schedule a FREE 15 minute consultation.
+To learn more, book a complimentary call.